Shaping Europe’s Future Through Education

 16:30 – 17.00 Concluding Remarks

-• Matthias Waechter, Director General CIFE
+• Matthias Waechter, Director General of CIFE

 17.00 – 18.00 Closing Reception